dstagnaro1/Linker/README.md

 ### Use
 Run the app
-Go to any url and copy it, if you can't find one use this www.google.com
+Go to any url and copy it
+Click the app logo at the top of the screen, click Make Link, and paste it somewhere where clickable links can be used If you don't have access to any at the time, use TextEdit in a Rich Text view